 A similar concept holds true for your pallet shipping data.
 It is not enough for buyers to only know your product packaging dimensions, they also need accurate pallet shipping information or their financials can take a dive.
 Once a buyer is interested in your brand and products, don’t get your partnership off on the wrong foot by not knowing your data!

-Pallet configuration data is often referred to as your Pallet Tie High where “Tie” is number of cases you can fit on each layer and “High” is the number of layers that can fit per pallet.
+Pallet configuration data is often referred to as your Pallet Tie High where “Tie” is the number of cases you can fit on each layer and “High” is the number of layers that can fit per pallet.

 Hint: If you can fit 10 cases on each layer and have 5 layers per pallet, your Pallet Tie High is 50 (10 x 5 = 50).